 For students that are learning English, art is often a break their brains need from learning the language.
-Going to school in a new language is exhausting, but art is a quiet relief that relies more on the visual that the aural and this often means these students get a chance to be equal to their peers.
+Going to school in a new language is exhausting, but art is a quiet relief that relies more on the visual than the aural and this often means these students get a chance to be equal to their peers.

 Art teaches students to evaluate and reflect.
 They get to decide what appeals to their own eyes or how they want to change or improve their own work.